Catch the Steel Wound Sound

 Steel Wound performances include:

-Vernon’s Sunshine Festival, Lumby Days, Armstrong Canada Day, Salmon Arm Voice of the Shuswap Live, Grindrod Musikfest, the Interior Provincial Exhibition; Gallery Vertigo, the Bean Scene, the Hub Arts Collective, Patchwork Farm, Caravan Farm, Vernon Farmers’ Market; Freddy’s Patio at The Rise, Predator Ridge, Thornhill Estate Winery, Mackie Lake House, Lake City Casinos in Vernon and Kelowna; DVA Jammin’ in Justice concerts, Armstrong Music in the Park, Lumby Live, Kelowna Parks Alive, Lake Country Outdoor Music Series; the Armstrong Inn, Crush Bistro, Spencer Margherita’s; Coldstream Coffee House, Falkland Coffee House, and Silver Creek Coffee House features; Community Dental Access Clinic, Vernon Treatment Centre and Vernon Sexual Assault Service benefit concerts; numerous private parties, and several Vernon Chamber of Commerce, Downtown Vernon Association and other corporate events.
+Vernon’s Sunshine Festival, Lumby Days, Armstrong Canada Day, Salmon Arm Voice of the Shuswap Live, Grindrod Musikfest, the Interior Provincial Exhibition; Little City Merchant, Gallery Vertigo, the Bean Scene, the Hub Arts Collective, Patchwork Farm, Caravan Farm, Vernon Farmers’ Market; Freddy’s Patio at The Rise, Predator Ridge, Thornhill Estate Winery, Mackie Lake House, Lake City Casinos in Vernon and Kelowna; DVA Jammin’ in Justice concerts, Armstrong Music in the Park, Lumby Live, Kelowna Parks Alive, Lake Country Outdoor Music Series; the Armstrong Inn, Crush Bistro, Spencer Margherita’s; Coldstream Coffee House, Falkland Coffee House, and Silver Creek Coffee House features; Community Dental Access Clinic, Vernon Treatment Centre and Vernon Sexual Assault Service benefit concerts; numerous private parties, and several Vernon Chamber of Commerce, Downtown Vernon Association and other corporate events.

 Steel Wound opened for Tim Hus at the inaugural Vernon Folk Roots Music Society concert, and has helped several musicians celebrate CD releases.